nrepl/piggieback/README.md

 **Note:** See [this pull request](https://github.com/nrepl/piggieback/pull/108) for more background and discussion on the current solution.

+### Interrupting evaluation

+nREPL's `interrupt` op does not meaningfully apply to ClojureScript evaluation.
+A ClojureScript form is compiled on the JVM and then handed off to the JavaScript runtime (Node, the browser, ...), which executes it in a single thread that Piggieback does not control.
+There is no portable way to interrupt code already running in that runtime, so a long-running or non-terminating ClojureScript expression cannot be cancelled from the editor the way a Clojure one can.
+If you evaluate something that hangs, you'll generally need to restart the JavaScript runtime (and the REPL on top of it).

 ## FAQ

 ### Why "piggieback" instead of "piggyback"?